 11. How do I retain your law firm to handle my legal matter?

 The process for retaining our Firm is easy: simply call our office and express your interest in retaining our Firm.
 We will then schedule either an in-person meeting or a telephone conference with you to discuss the possibility of the Firm representing you in your matter.

-To schedule a consultation with attorney Justin C. Carlin, call (954) 440-0901 or complete the contact information form appearing immediately below.
+To schedule a consultation, call (954) 440-0901 or complete the contact information form appearing immediately below.
 However, please note that an attorney-client relationship is not formed until you have signed a written agreement for the Firm’s representation of you and complied with all of the initial terms and conditions of the agreement.